Height Percentile Calculator

 Have you recently wondered, how tall am I, or whether your child's development is correct?
 With this height percentile calculator, you will quickly discover your child's height percentile, as well as what a height chart for boys and girls looks like.
-And that's not all, in the article below, we will explain the purpose of percentile calculators (including head circumference percentile calculator or weight percentile calculator), how to find percentiles, and, in the end, give you an example of how to use this tool.
+And that's not all; in the article below, we will explain the purpose of percentile calculators (including head circumference percentile calculator or weight percentile calculator), how to find percentiles, and, in the end, give you an example of how to use this tool.

 Height percentile assessment - what's the purpose?

 A child's development in the first few years of their life is not constant - every kid has periods of excessive growth (making all of their clothes too small before school starts🎓) as well as intervals in which their height remains the same.
 Therefore, the WHO (World Health Organization) developed growth charts, boys and girls-adjusted.
 They are based on data collected from thousands of children all over the world, and so are thought to be reliable for the majority of little ones.

 Proper height percentile boy, and height percentile girl assessments should be done during every pediatric visit, as following the child's growth meticulously can quickly detect any disorder of development.
 It's important to know that parent's height, and therefore genetic factors, strongly influence the child's future height (check with our height calculator).
 Also puberty can come at any time, which means that the kid could have their growth spurt a bit later.
 That's why a visit to the doctor's and a thorough medical history might help find the answer to any developmental disorders.